 New, refurbishment, maintenance, replacement, additions, extensions or alterations

-Minor Works funded by Faculty / School/ Division
+Minor Works funded by the Divisions

 In certain circumstances Minor Works projects may be completed using Business Units funds.
 These works should have an upper limit of $20k and must be consistent with campus space and capital development planning.